 Program funds may be combined with other funds to pay for a road improvement project.
 If Program funds are combined with other funding sources, detailed accounting of which funds were spent on which portions of the project must be maintained.
 The other funding sources may be used as matching funds for Program projects, provided the Program funds are used on identified pollution worksites.
 Projects funded with combined funding sources must still adhere to the Program's non-pollution standards and Environmentally Sensitive Maintenance Practices.
 Should other funding sources have requirements in conflict with the Program's non-pollution standards, funds cannot be combined.
+Projects funded with combined funding sources must still adhere to all of the DGLVR Program's requirements, standards, and specifications.
+Should other funding sources have requirements in conflict with the DGLVR Program, funds cannot be combined.
 It may be possible to complete a project in stages where the Program funds one phase of a project (i.e. drainage and base improvements) and another funding source funds a different phase (i.e. improving the road surface).